 WordPress is among the most popular blogging platforms being used.
-And because it is so popular it becomes a common target for hackers.
+And because it is so popular, it has become a common target for hackers.
 Fortunately, it supports a wide ecosystem of free plugins and services that can help you enhance the security of your WordPress blog.
 We have already seen how to keep websites secure and deal with threats and vulnerabilities in general.
-In this post, we will see how to harden WordPress security so as to protect and secure your self-hosted WordPress website.
+In this post, we will see how to harden WordPress security to protect and secure your self-hosted WordPress website.

 1] Make sure your Windows computer is free of malware.
 No amount of security in WordPress or on your web server will make any difference if there is an illegal keylogger installed on your computer.

 3] Use a strong username and a strong passwords.
-Best to go for mixed complex passwords using upper, lower case alphabets, numerals and special characters of length exceeding 15 characters.
-Enforce usage of strong passwords for all your Authors too.
+It is best to go for mixed complex passwords using upper, lower case alphabets, numerals and special characters of length exceeding 15 characters.
+Enforce the usage of strong passwords for all your Authors too.

 5] Use a Captcha for login purposes.